-- During the first 72 hours after the last use, cocaine users will feel a “crash,” experiencing depression, remorse, and extreme fatigue.
-If the person does sleep during this time, he or she often wakes up feeling unrested and unwell in general.
-The worst of the physical symptoms start to fade around three to seven days after last use.
+During the first 72 hours after the last use, cocaine users will feel a “crash,” experiencing depression, remorse, and extreme fatigue.
+If the person sleeps during this time, they often wake up feeling unrested and unwell in general.
+The worst physical symptoms start to fade around three to seven days after last use.

-- About a month after the last use, mood swings, depression, and problems with sleep are common.
+About a month after the last use, mood swings, depression, and problems with sleep are typical.
 Symptoms of withdrawal may linger anywhere from six months to years after last use.

 Methamphetamines Recovery Duration

-- In heavy users, withdrawals from methamphetamines (crystal meth, specifically) can begin within the first 24 hours after the last use.
-In the first one to three days after discontinuation, the person will begin experience extreme fatigue, depression, and intense cravings
+In heavy users, withdrawals from methamphetamines (crystal meth, specifically) can begin within the first 24 hours after the last use.
+In the first one to three days after discontinuation, the person will experience extreme fatigue, depression, and intense cravings.

 Opiates Recovery Duration

-With short-acting opiates, symptoms can begin as soon as six to 12 hours after last use.
+With short-acting opiates, symptoms can begin as soon as 6 to 12 hours after last use.

-- During the first 24 to 48 hours, the patient will start to experience agitation before anything else (usually about 12 hours after the last dose of the drug was taken).
+During the first 24 to 48 hours, the patient will start to experience agitation.
 Next, a person will experience severe muscle aches and body pains because their numbing agent is no longer present.
 Then, profuse sweating, diarrhea, a loss of appetite, and cold symptoms like a runny nose will occur.
 The patient will most likely also have feelings of anxiety and difficulty sleeping.
 For long-acting forms of the drug, symptoms can be delayed as long as 72 hours until the drug is completely out of one’s system.

 Benzodiazepines Recovery Duration

-- For the first two weeks, a person may experience derealization, dysphoria, ringing in the ears, headaches, migraines, and tactile hallucinations, in addition to early withdrawal symptoms.
-Many people find that these symptoms build until they reach their peak around the two-week mark.
+For the first two weeks, a person may experience derealization, dysphoria, ringing in the ears, headaches, migraines, and tactile hallucinations, in addition to early withdrawal symptoms.
+Many people find that these symptoms build until they peak around the two-week mark.

-- After the first two weeks, acute withdrawal symptoms set in and can stay with the person for up to two or three months.
-Some of these symptoms (in addition to the ones mentioned above) include dizziness, muscle cramps, tremors, blurred or double vision, changes in appetite, depression, confusion, irritability, hostility, intense dreams or nightmares, and irrational fears such as agoraphobia.
+After the first two weeks, acute withdrawal symptoms set in and can stay with the person for two or three months.
+Some of these symptoms (in addition to those mentioned above) include dizziness, muscle cramps, tremors, blurred or double vision, changes in appetite, depression, confusion, irritability, hostility, intense dreams or nightmares, and irrational fears such as agoraphobia.

-- About four or five months in, many of the psychological symptoms may return or worsen.
-People experience more dizziness, confusion, anxiety, depression, suffer from memory loss problems, and experience a severe disconnect from reality.
+About four or five months in, many psychological symptoms may return or worsen.
+People experience more dizziness, confusion, anxiety, depression, suffer from memory loss problems and experience a severe disconnect from reality.

-- Between six and twelve months after last use, many people feel some of the symptoms start to fade.
-Although, many post-acute withdrawal symptoms can stay with people for years after they have stopped using.
+Between six and twelve months after last use, many people feel some symptoms start to fade.
+Although, many post-acute withdrawal symptoms can stay with people for years after stopping using.